lorcanrae/spaceship-titanic/README.md

 - Performed an Exploratory Data Analysis.
 - Built a pipeline that transforms, imputes, encodes, and scales the data.
 - Packaged the codebase.
-- Used GCP's AI Platform and Cloud Storage to train and store the model in the cloud.
+- Used Google Cloud Platform (GCP) AI Platform and Cloud Storage to train and store the model in the cloud.
 - Containerized the package using Docker.
 - Built and exposed an [API](https://spaceship-titanic-api-zby5e6zv3q-ew.a.run.app) using GCP Cloud Run and Container Registry.
 - Created a [front end](https://lorcanrae-spaceship-titanic-web-0--home-w79no8.streamlitapp.com/) that queries the API.